JustAPotato06/XPWorldBorder/README.md

 - Whether or not custom death messages should be added
 - Whether or not the number of levels each player has should be displayed in the player list
 - How long the countdown should last once a player leaves the world border (or if there should be a countdown at all)
+- Whether or not special items that multiply the countdown time should be craftable

 # Upcoming Features

-- A special item you can craft to allow you to go outside the border for a longer period while also being able to break and place blocks
+- Will make special items that enable players to break and place blocks outside border
+- Will make admin commands that allow admins to recieve any special item they'd like

 # Known Issues
 None currently!